Felixlândia

 Felixlândia is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was 15,433 living in a total area of 1,553 km2.
 The city belongs to the statistical mesoregion of Central Mineira and to the statistical microregion of Curvelo.
 It became a municipality in 1948.

-Location
+Geography

 Felixlândia is located at an elevation of 608 metres on highway BR-040 (Rio-Brasília) between Tres Marias and Sete Lagoas.
 It forms a boundary on the west with the Tres Marias Reservoir.
 The nearest major population centre is Curvelo.
 The name of the municipality is a tribute to Father Felix Ferreira da Rocha, who donated land for the construction of a chapel for Nossa Senhora da Piedade, the patron saint of the town.
 An annual festival is given in her honor every August.